petrokvitka/amulet_anomaly_detection/README.md

 ### Installation and usage as a Desktop application

 To use AMULET as a Desktop App, please install [Anaconda](https://docs.anaconda.com/anaconda/install/) first.
-Next, create an environment from the provided [file](https://github.com/petrokvitka/amulet_anomaly_detection/blob/master/amulet-env.yml) using the command:
+If you are on Windows, run the Anaconda Prompt as administrator.
+Next, create an environment from the provided [file](https://github.com/petrokvitka/amulet_anomaly_detection/blob/master/amulet-desktop-windows.yml) using the following command:
-`conda env create -f amulet-env.yml`
+`conda env create -f amulet-desktop-windows.yml`

 Activate this environment with the command:
-`conda activate amulet-env`

-Or if you are using Windows:
-`conda env create -f amulet-env-windows.yml`

-`conda activate amulet-env-windows`
+`conda activate amulet-desktop-windows`

 Now you are ready to run the AMULET as a Desktop App.
 Use the command inside the activated environment:
 `python amulet_desktop.py`

-By default the provided [example_model](./example_model) is used, but this could be changed using the parameter `--model_directory` like so:
+By default the provided [example_model](./example_model) is used, but this could be changed ............................
-`python amulet_desktop.py --model_directory ./example_model`

 A new window will appear.
 You can browse for a wav file and check it for anomalies.

-:exclamation: Please note that clicking the "Reset" button at the right bottom of the screen is needed after each run for anomaly detection.
+:exclamation: Please note that clicking the "Reset" button at the right bottom of the screen is needed.